vikashkr1101/vikash-weather-app/README.md

 How to Use:
 Enter the City Name: Type the name of the city for which you want to get the weather.

-Select a Date: Choose a date from the calendar (within the next 5 days).
+Select a Date: Choose a date from the calendar.

 Select a Time: Pick a specific time on the selected date.

 Click 'Search': The weather forecast for the selected city, date, and time will be displayed.

 Technologies Used:

 React: JavaScript library for building user interfaces.

 OpenWeatherMap API: Weather data API used for fetching current and forecast weather.